Tim Hodgkinson: Music

-Tim Hodgkinson's music displays many personalities: from the serious and complex musical structures of Henry Cow to the angry post-punk crash of guitars in The Work; from free-wheeling improvisations with Konk Pack to the contemporary classical music of his recordings for the Mode label.
+Hodgkinson's music displays many personalities: from the serious and complex musical structures of Henry Cow to the angry post-punk crash of guitars in The Work; from free-wheeling improvisations with Konk Pack to the contemporary classical music of his recordings for the Mode label.

 The instruments he plays are principally reeds (clarinet, bass clarinet, and alto saxophone), but with Henry Cow he mostly played keyboards, and with The Work, K-Space and Konk Pack he played and plays lap steel guitar.
 He also sang in The Work.
 For his solo recordings he added viola, percussion, sampling, sequencing and MIDI.

 Hodgkinson is a self-taught musician.
 He started formal piano and clarinet lessons as a child, but quickly abandoned them.
 He then began writing down music, initially using a keyboard but soon switched to writing the sounds in his head directly onto paper.
 To assist with this process, he studied sight-singing with Andras Ranki at Morley College, London in 1983.